 A well-designed bike is helpful for any child riding a bike, but it’s especially important for young kids who are still developing their gross motor skills and muscle strength.
 Perfectly sized for the small frames of 3 to 5-year-olds, Guardian 16 inch bikes are built to work naturally with young riders.

-While more expensive than the average kids bike, the kid-friendly weight and geometry of a Guardian 16 inch bike make the process of learning to ride (or progressing your riding skills) significantly easier.
+While more expensive than a bike you’ll find in a big-box store, the kid-friendly weight and geometry of a Guardian 16 inch bike make the process of learning to ride (or progressing your riding skills) significantly easier.
 We’ve watched a sea of kids try to ride cheap bikes as well as Guardian bikes.
 There’s no contest here – a Guardian bike is worth the extra money.

 Every time we put a rider on a Guardian 16 inch bike for the first time, it’s a hit straight out of the gate.
 Built on a lightweight frame with a low center-of-gravity design and complemented with upright handlebars, the Guardian 16″ is easy to balance and easy to maneuver, especially for beginners or more timid riders.
 It’s a smooth ride that immediately builds confidence.